devanshuThakar/Decision-tree-Random-forest/README.md

      b) Generating the plots for classification data set.
 Fix a random seed of 42.
 Shuffle the dataset according to this random seed.
 Use the first 60% of the data for training and last 40% of the data set for testing.
 Include you code in `random_forest_classification.py`

-### Random Forest
+## 7 Random Forest

+Implemented RandomForestClassifier() and RandomForestRegressor() classes in `tree/randomForest.py`. `q7_RandomForest.py` is for testing.
-The classification problem is solved in Q7-b using random forest.
-Random forest in such way that a user can select whether to use scikit learn decision tree or the Decision tree implemented in Q1.
+Random forest is implemented in such way that a user can select whether to use scikit learn decision tree or the Decision tree implemented in section-1.
 A random set of features are selected to train the decision trees.
 The max-depth of tree and number of trees in forest can be given by user.
 The classification dataset is shown below :

 <p align="center">
     <img src="Images/Classification_Dataset.png"  width="50%">